Ming Dong Gu

 - Chinese Theories of Reading and Writing: A Route to Hermeneutics and Open Poetics (SUNY Press 2005), 334.

-Recently, he edited with Rainer Schulte a book which is in print:
+Recently, he edited with Rainer Schulte a volume:

 Translating China for Western Readers: Reflective, Critical and Practical Essays (SUNY Press 2014), pp. 328.

-His English articles have appeared in New Literary History, Poetics Today, Diacritics, Narrative, Modern Language Quarterly, Psychoanalytic Quarterly, Journal of Aesthetic Education, Philosophy East & West (4 articles), Journal of Chinese Philosophy (4 articles), Comparative Literature, Comparative Literature Studies, Canadian Review of Comparative Literature (2 articles), Yearbook of Comparative Literature, Literature and Psychology, D. H. Lawrence Review (2 articles), Journal of Oriental Studies, Journal of Asian Studies, Chinese Literature: Essays, Articles, Reviews, Monumenta Serica, Tamkang Review (2 articles), and Translation Review.
+His English articles have appeared in New Literary History, Poetics Today, Diacritics, Narrative, Journal of Narrative Theory, Modern Language Quarterly, Psychoanalytic Quarterly, Journal of Aesthetic Education, Philosophy East & West (5 articles), Journal of Chinese Philosophy (4 articles), Comparative Literature, Comparative Literature Studies, Canadian Review of Comparative Literature (2 articles), Yearbook of Comparative Literature, Literature and Psychology, D. H. Lawrence Review (2 articles), Journal of Oriental Studies, Journal of Asian Studies, Chinese Literature: Essays, Articles, Reviews, Monumenta Serica, Tamkang Review (2 articles), and Translation Review.

-His Chinese articles were published in Literary Review (2 articles), Literature and Art Studies (2 articles), Theoretical Studies of Literature and Art (two articles), Journal of Peking University (4 articles), Journal of Nanjing University (4 articles), Journal of Tsinghua University (2 articles), Journal of Dr. Sun Yat-sen University (4 articles), Journal of Beijing Normal University, Journal of Xiamen University (2 articles), Academic Monthly (2 articles), Jiangsu Social Sciences, Social Science Front, Exploration and Free Views, Hundred Schools of Art (2 articles), Chinese Comparative Literature, Cross-Cultural Dialogues, Foreign Literature (2 articles), Contemporary Foreign Literature, South China Quarterly, and other Chinese journals.
+His Chinese articles were published in Literary Review (3 articles), Literature and Art Studies (2 articles), Theoretical Studies of Literature and Art (2 articles), Journal of Peking University (5 articles), Journal of Nanjing University (5 articles), Journal of Tsinghua University (2 articles), Journal of Dr. Sun Yat-sen University (4 articles), Journal of Beijing Normal University, Journal of Xiamen University (4 articles), Journal of Fudan University, Journal of Zhejiang University, Academic Monthly (2 articles), Jiangsu Social Sciences, Social Science Front, Exploration and Free Views (2 articles), Hundred Schools of Art (2 articles), Chinese Comparative Literature, Cross-Cultural Dialogues, Foreign Literature (2 articles), Contemporary Foreign Literature, South China Quarterly (2 articles), and other Chinese journals.